aksg87/adpkd-segmentation-pytorch/data/README.md

-Please see format below to understand how data is processed.
+## Training/Validation Data

+#### Running command below will launch training and validation based on config files

+`python -m adpkd_segmentation.train --config --config path_to_config_yaml --makelinks`

+Note: Data source path can be changed in `adpkd_segmentation/data/data_config.py`

+### Overview of dataprocessing

-* Dicom files are annotated in ITK-Snap with masks saved as `Untitled.nii.gz` which is the default name.
+* Dicom files are annotated in ITK-Snap with masks saved as `Untitled.nii.gz`.
+Unprocessed files are stored in `data/unprocessed`.
-* Files are processed using `adpkd_segmentation/process_nifti.py`
+* Unprocessed files are processed using `adpkd_segmentation/process_nifti.py`.
+Processed files are stored in `data/unprocessed`.
-* Path to processed data defined in `adpkd_segmentation/data/data_config.py`
+* Path to processed data is defined in `adpkd_segmentation/data/data_config.py`

 ```
 .